omerta/about/_posts/2018-05-16-compare-create-model-laravel-zf3.md

 hotel-zf3$ composer require doctrine/doctrine-orm-module
 ```

-If is necessary create the `module/Application/src/Entity` directory.
+If is necessary we create the `module/Application/src/Entity` directory.
 For this
 moment we only have got Doctrine component installed and configured.

 Now, we can create the entity room that will represent the room table.
 We create